Summary Declaration for Temporary Storage (IE344)

 A summary declaration has to be submitted electronically to the AREX system of Finnish Customs for goods arriving on board a vessel from an EU port and unloaded at a Finnish port, if the vessel does not have an authorisation, approved by Customs, for authorised regular shipping traffic.
 The electronic summary declaration can also be used to indicate the Union status of the goods.

-A summary declaration is also submitted for undeclared goods under manifest transit (T1 status) that are imported on board vessels in regular shipping traffic.
+A summary declaration is also submitted for goods that are transited using an electronic transport document (ETD), that are undeclared (T1 status) and that are imported on board vessels in regular shipping traffic.
 No notifications are submitted during the port call for goods that remain on the ship.
 If undeclared goods arrive under the T1 transit procedure, no summary declaration is submitted in the AREX system.

-A summary declaration for temporary storage is submitted for all goods on a vessel in irregular traffic, including EU goods.
+A summary declaration for temporary storage is submitted for all goods on a vessel in non-regular traffic, including EU goods.

 When the vessel has arrived directly from a third country, an entry summary declaration (IE315) is submitted at the first port within the Union.
 If the vessel continues to another port in the Union without being unloaded, a summary declaration (IE344) is submitted to the following ports with a reference to the MRN and the goods item numbers in the entry summary declaration.